 This can be a useful feature in skirt design because by adding triangular shapes to the skirt that are wide at the bottom and narrow at the top, the skirt and wearer can be made to look taller.
 Such features can consist of a V shaped box pleat creating a shadowed section, slits that create triangles in negative space, and asymmetrical hemlines.
 Those features can also be combined at the same time.

 Styling advice for men often recommends accentuating the wider shoulders and de-emphasizing the hips, exaggerating the visual mass of the upper body.
-I don't know to what extent that is a culturally trained thing, vs innate in human perception, but it is somewhat in conflict with styling skirts for men.
+I don't know to what extent that is a culturally trained thing, vs innate in human perception, but it is somewhat in conflict with skirts generally.

 Wearing a skirt is unavoidably adding a large chunk of visual mass to the lower body, and will tend to draw attention downwards.
 This could be a part of why men have become associated with trousers, given that having less fabric around the legs de-emphasizes the lower body.